Codecademy/docs/content/language-agnostic/encyclopedia/what-is-machine-learning.md

 ---
 Machine learning (ML) is a discipline of computer science that relates to the use of data and algorithms to development computer programs that improve their performance at tasks without being explicitly programmed to do so.
 Machine Learning is considered a branch of Artificial Intelligence as some machine learning algorithms are designed to imitate the way that humans learn and interact with their environment.

-Branches of Machine Learning
+## Branches of Machine Learning

-Supervised machine learning
+- Supervised learning: Machine Learning algorithms that receive labeled data as input and make some prediction as output.
+* Regression: Predict a continuous-valued output.
+* Classification: Predicts a discrete number of values.

-Supervised learning is defined by its use of labeled datasets to train algorithms to classify data or predict outcomes accurately.
+- Unsupervised Learning is defined by its use of labeled datasets to train algorithms to classify data or predict outcomes accurately.
+*Type of machine learning where the program learns the inherent structure of the data based on unlabeled examples.
+Clustering: Finds patterns and structures in unlabeled data by grouping them into clusters *

+- Reinforcement Learning:

+### Machine Learning vs. Deep Learning

+### Evaluation

 As input data is fed into the model, it adjusts its weights until the model has been fitted appropriately.
 This occurs as part of the cross-validation process to ensure that the model avoids overfitting or underfitting.